eriklieben/aurelia/docs/user-docs/getting-started/components.md

 {% endtab %}
 {% endtabs %}

-By declaring a _bindable_, not only can your template access the property via string interpolation, but those who use the custom element in HTML can set that property directly through an HTML attribute or even bind the `to` attribute to their own model.
+By declaring a <!-- property as --> _bindable_, not only can your template access the property via string interpolation <!-- the reader might not know yet what string interpolation is -->, but those who use the custom element in HTML can set that property directly through an HTML attribute or even bind the `to` attribute to their own model.

 {% hint style="success" %}
 **CSS Conventions**